 Published on: December 4, 2016

 Sva means “self’ or “belonging to me”, adhyāyam means “inquiry” or “examination”.
-Svādhyāyam literally means, “to get close to something.”
-In this context, it means to study oneself through meditation or contemplation (mimāmsa).
+Also, svādhyāyam literally means, “to get close to something.”
+Additionally, in this context, it means to study oneself through meditation or contemplation (mimāmsa).

-Contemplation or reflection increases awareness (prajñā) at two levels – a gross component (sthūla) and a subtle component (sūkṣma).
+Importantly, contemplation or reflection increases awareness (prajñā) at two levels – a gross component (sthūla) and a subtle component (sūkṣma).
 So, when we review any situation, our understanding and cognition of both components evolve.
 This is called reflection (mimāmsa) which is an element of introspection (svādhyāyam).